-Rumon Gamba and the BBC National Orchestra of Wales deliver beautiful and insightful performances of a mixed bag of music.
+Rumon Gamba and the BBC Philharmonic deliver beautiful and insightful performances of a mixed bag of music.

 This round features two world-premiere recordings.
 And the program includes works that move beyond the pastoral English countryside that inspired so many of the selections in the first volume.

 “Kinder Scout” by Patrick Hadley is one of those debut recordings.
 It’s a depiction of a Derbyshire peak and has the spaciousness and open sound of a Copland landscape.

 Frederic Cowen’s 1903 “Rêverie,” the other recording debut work, has a decidedly old-fashioned sound.
 Cowen’s melody is sweetly sentimental, almost bordering on salon music.

 Dorothy Howell’s “Lamia” was based on Greek myth.
 This 1918 work earned her the nickname “the English Strauss.”
 There are parallels to “Salome,” with its exotic-sounding chords and dreamy melodies with a hint of unease.

 I wasn’t familiar with Ralph Vaughan Williams’ “Harnham Down.”
 It’s a quite early work (1904).
 RVW’s style hadn’t quite jelled, but all the elements are there.